MetaLex-Tech/borg-core/README-yearnBorg.md

 In exceptional circumstances, `ychad.eth` can propose the removal of the Guard via [Co-approval Workflows](#co-approval-workflows).
 Upon DAO co-approval and execution, `ychad.eth` will no longer face any restriction on administrative operations.

-**⚠️ Warning**: Disabling a Module revokes `ychad.eth`'s priviledges.
-In particular, disabling `SudoImplant` will permanently eliminate `ychad.eth`'s ability to add new Modules or remove Guards.
+**⚠️ Warning**: Disabling a Module revokes `ychad.eth`'s privileges.
+In particular, disabling `SudoImplant` will permanently eliminate `ychad.eth`'s ability to add new Modules or remove Guards. [discuss]

 ## Member Self-resignation

 A `ychad.eth` member can unilaterally resign by calling `EjectImplant.selfEject(false)` without approval.
 The Safe contract ensures threshold validity.
-Alternatively, the member can call `EjectImplant.selfEject(true)` to resign and simultaneously reduce the threshold by 1
+Alternatively, the member can call `EjectImplant.selfEject(true)` to resign and simultaneously reduce the threshold by 1 [wouldn't this require DAO co-approval as well since threshold is being changed?]

 ## Key Parameters